-Acanthosis nigricans is a skin condition in which brown or black velvet-like markings appear under the arms, in the groin, or on the back of the neck.
-Any skin fold can be affected, including the lower lip and chin.
+Acanthosis nigricans is a skin problem that results in brown or black velvet-like markings.
+They appear under the arms, in the groin, or on the back of the neck.
+It can affect any skin fold.

 Symptoms include velvety-looking, dark areas anywhere on the skin.